 Beyond this is, simply put, the vastness of creation.
 I know that it is easy to make a blanket statement that illustrates the how and the what of creation.
 But then I think that we each are given the opportunity to create-be it with families, with hobbies, with scholarship-just as the Creator, who "shall be called Jesus Christ, the Son of God, the Father of heaven and earth, the Creator of all things from the beginning" (The Book of Mormon, Mosiah 3:8).
 This ability of creation that is given to us feels empowering and enables me to more fully appreciate how the lines from my blessing and the 13th Article of Faith seem to coalesce, despite the fact that the words "beauty" and "positive" are not found in the Article of Faith.
 The word "lovely," however, is.
 And it is in the word "lovely" that I feel beauty and positivity represented.
-"Lovely" hints at an opportunity to create the good.
+"Lovely" hints at an opportunity to create, to contribute, to seek after the good, meaning that we can both look for the good and strive to create the good.
 This is perhaps easiest to illustrate, for me, in writing creatively.